amirdy/colorizing-BW-images/README.md

 - ### Goal:
   - Takes an image(in **Lab** color space) and then generates a 2-dimensional matrix (94 x 94) in which each value represents that the corresponding part of the image is real or fake (a number that indicates the probability of being Real)
 - ### Input:
-  - A batch of images that contains the original image (in a **Lab** color space) and the images generated from the generator:
+  - A batch of images that contains the original images (in a **Lab** color space) and the images generated from the generator:
     - A tensor of shape : (Batch size*2, 3, 768, 768)